 Object of the Game

 The goal of each player is to win the pot which contains all the bets that the players have made in any one deal.
-A player makes a bet in hopes that he has the best hand, or to give the impression that he does.
+A player makes a bet in hopes that they have the best hand, or to give the impression that they do.
 The top combination of five cards is the best hand and winner for that deal.
 The winner gets all the chips in the pot at the end of the round.

 Straight Flush – This is the highest possible hand when only the standard pack is used, and there are no wild cards.
 A straight flush consists of five cards of the same suit in sequence, such as 10, 9, 8, 7, 6 of hearts.

 Four of a Kind – This is the next highest hand.
 An example is four aces or four 3s.

 Full House – This colorful hand is made up of three cards of one rank and two cards of another rank, such as three 8s and two 4s.

 Flush – Five cards all of the same suit, but not all in sequence, is a flush.
 An example is Q, 10, 7, 6, and 2 of clubs.

 Straight – Five cards in sequence, but not all of the same suit is a straight.
 An example is 9♥, 8♣, 7♠, 6♦, 5♥.

 Three of a Kind – This combination contains three cards of the same rank, and the other two cards each of a different rank, such as three jacks, a seven, and a four.

 Two Pairs – This hand contains a pair of one rank and another pair of a different rank, plus any fifth card of a different rank, such as Q, Q, 7, 7, 4.